 There are many great reasons to consider moving to Seattle.
-The world-class schools, expansive job market, and endless opportunities for outdoor adventure are just the tip of this Pacific Northwest iceberg.
+The world-class schools, hot job market, unique culture and endless opportunities for outdoor adventure are just the tip of the iceberg at this Pacific Northwest gem.

-Seattle is ranked among the 10 best places to live in the United States by U.S. News, and for good reason.
-Not only is Seattle surrounded by verdant evergreen countryside, but it is also environmentally friendly and its residents earn above-average incomes.
-Those attributes combine to make “The Emerald City” an apt nickname for this town.
+Seattle is consistently ranked among the 10 best places to live in the United States by U.S. News, and for good reason.
+Not only is Seattle surrounded by lush evergreen forests, but the city is famous for being environmentally friendly.
+Plus, its residents earn above-average incomes.

 For these reasons and more, we think moving to Seattle is a fantastic idea.
-Below we’ve detailed the best places to live in Seattle, how much it costs to live in the city, where to find jobs and much more.
-This guide will teach you all you need to know about moving to Seattle and what makes the city great.
+Below, you’ll learn the best places to live in Seattle, how much it costs to live in the city, where to find jobs, and much more.
+This guide will teach you all you need to know about moving to Seattle.
+Keep reading to find out what makes the Emerald City so great.

-Seattle is a city of neighborhoods.
-Comprised of well over 100 distinct districts, there’s certainly a place for each of us to call home in Seattle.
+With over 100 distinct neighborhoods, there’s certainly a place for each of us to call home in Seattle.

-These neighborhoods were born by groups of early European immigrants who settled in small communities that were eventually connected by wagon roads and trolley lines.
-From these small settlements, communities were created that shaped the city as it grew.
-This is why each neighborhood has a personality all its own, and why Seattle is such a great place to live.
+Early Seattle neighborhoods were founded by immigrants who settled in small communities.
+These communities were eventually connected by wagon roads and trolley lines.
+From these small settlements, neighborhoods evolved with the city as it grew.
+This is why each neighborhood has a personality all its own, which makes Seattle such a great place to live.

 “Each neighborhood has unique differences that make it special,” says real estate broker Jeff Reynolds on his Seattle-focused urban living blog UrbanCondoSpaces.
-Jeff suggests that most people who move to Seattle are not simply looking for a condo to purchase, but to become a part of a living community.
-He likens Seattle to New York in that there are boroughs or municipalities that demarcate areas of the city.
+Jeff suggests that most people who move to Seattle are looking to become a part of a thriving community.
+He likens Seattle to New York in that there are boroughs or municipalities that create vibrant diversity throughout different areas of the city.

 The Best Places to Live in Seattle